SixDimensions/grunt-aem-mobile/README.md

-# grunt-dps
+# grunt-aem-mobile

-> Grunt automation for Adobe DPS 2015 api tasks.
+> Grunt automation for AEM Mobile api tasks.

 # This software is currently a work in progress and the API or functionality may change at any time without warning.